SamBuckberry/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+The total number of missing values in the dataset (i.e. the total number of rows with NAs):

-Total number of missing values:

 ```r
 sum(is.na(x=dat))